Losses and Assessment Metrics

 It is possible to define a custom loss metric.
 Although functional forms can be defined, I will generate loss metrics by subclassing nn.Module, similar to how I define neural network architectures.
 The following link provides examples of a variety of custom loss function implementations using both Keras/Tensorflow and Pytorch: https://www.kaggle.com/code/bigironsphere/loss-function-library-keras-pytorch/notebook.

 The BCE loss can be negatively impacted by class imbalance.
-So, it is common to use the DICE loss when there are issues of class imbalance.
-The dice loss is calculated as follows:
+So, it is common to use the Dice loss when there are issues of class imbalance.
+The Dice loss is calculated as follows:

-True positives (TPs) represent samples that were examples of the positive class and were correctly predicted to the positive class whereas true negatives (TNs) are samples from the negative class that were correctly predicted to the negative class.
-False positives (FPs) are negative samples that were incorrectly predicted to the positive class while false negatives (FNs) are from the positive class but incorrectly predicted to the negative class.
-Using the abbreviations, the DICE equation is:
+\[ 1 - \left( \frac{(2 \sum \hat{p}_{\text{TP}}) + \epsilon}{(2 \sum \hat{p}_{\text{TP}}) + \sum \hat{p}_{\text{FN}} + \sum \hat{p}_{\text{FP}} + \epsilon} \right) \] True positives (TPs) represent samples that are examples of the positive class and were correctly predicted to the positive class whereas true negatives (TNs) are samples from the negative class that are correctly predicted to the negative class.
+False positives (FPs) are negative samples that are incorrectly predicted to the positive class while false negatives (FNs) are from the positive class but incorrectly predicted to the negative class.
+Note that class probabilites are used here as opposed to “hard” counts.
+Also, the Dice loss can be modified for a multiclass problem.
+The example below is only appropriate for a binary classification where the logit for the positive case is predicted.

 #https://neptune.ai/blog/pytorch-loss-functions